 A fun, educational game for your kids

-The Loose Change Stack-Up is an easy and fun activity to teach your kids how to count change as well as the value of earning money.
+The Loose Change Stack-Up is a fun, easy activity to teach your kids how to count change as well as the value of earning money.
 Teaching kids at an early age how to count and earn money will help set them up for success later in life by building a financial foundation of knowledge.
 This activity is great for kids ages 3 to 7.

 - Loose change